roel1289/CompBioLabsAndHomework/Assignments/Assignment09/Assignment9Markdown.md

 ### What I did with the Data
-There are countless research projects that involve surverying for fish, but there there is a clear gap in research that involves comparing fresh water fish survery techniques as I am doing in my project.
+There are countless research projects that involve surveying for fish, but there there is a clear gap in research that involves comparing freshwater fish survey techniques as I am doing in my project.
 In order to pursue my question, I isolated the second dataset from the original authors.
-Next, I isolated the two columns containing type of survery gear and the length of fish caught from tip to tail.
+Next, I isolated the two columns containing type of survey gear and the length of fish caught from tip to tail.
 After a bit more of parsing through data, I was able create a clear boxplot illustrating the average fish length for each method and how much variation.
-By knowing which techniques may bring different sized fish, scientists can have more knowledgable, guided research.
+By knowing which techniques may bring different sized fish, scientists can have more knowledgeable, guided research.
 For example, if in a project one wanted to catch a notoriously small fish, they could use the technique that generally elicited smaller fish.